← Back to 史記

 輿

 Music is giving.
-Ritual is repaying.
-Music takes joy in what gives birth to it.
-And ritual returns to what began it.
-Music manifests virtue; ritual repays emotion and returns to beginnings.
+Ritual is repayment.
+Music delights in what gives it birth.
+Ritual returns to where it began.
+Music manifests virtue; ritual answers feeling and returns to the beginning.
 What is called the great chariot is the Son of Heaven's carriage.
 Dragon banner with nine streamers is the Son of Heaven's standard.
 The blue-black bordered one is the Son of Heaven's preserved turtle.
 Followed by herds of cattle and sheep, then this is what gifts to the feudal lords.

 23